 He is called L’Orso (the Bear) by his friends and family, on account of his burly, large physique and slightly overbearing ways.
-Markus is in the good habit of seeking to make as many friends and allies, both Cainite and kine, as he can to facilitate greater profit and advantage.
+Markus is in the good habit of seeking to make as many friends and allies as he can, both Cainite and kine, to facilitate greater profit and advantage.
 When in Constantinople he can often be found at the Saut Aswad, socialising and networking.
-Many years ago, Gunthar Ritter von Sankt Wolfgang approached him with an opportunity to establish a trade route to the Siebenburgen.
+Many years ago, Gunthar von Sankt Wolfgang approached him with an opportunity to establish a trade route to the Siebenburgen.
 The enterprise was modestly successful and, until his eventual demise, the two men exchanged semi-regular correspondence on matters of trade and rumour.